 |One Issue||Two Issues||Four Issues|

-The prices quoted are for advertisements supplied in digital form as CD or pdf file.
+The prices quoted are for advertisements supplied in digital form as print resolution (240dpi or more) PDF, JPG or TIFF files.

 Inserts into an individual mail-out of Australian Geomechanics can be accepted at a minimum charge of $1331 (including GST).